-It’s a tough market out there so you need to create intuitive apps development tools.
+It’s a tough market, so you must create intuitive app development tools.
 For this to happen, handset buttons should be optimally used to prevent clutter on the screen.
-Android apps programming buttons should be done in such a way that users can understand and expect a certain type of functionality and operational effectiveness.
+When programming buttons in Android apps, you should ensure that users can understand and expect specific functionality and operational effectiveness.
 The most common mistake is the backlink – there are physical back buttons on each Android device.

-Your Android app should be designed in such a way to ensure the Android app’s functionality around an assumed set of hardware.
-An instance of this is traceable which is there in all first-generation devices.
-Now, these are optional and developers have to rethink keeping this app requirement in mind.
+You should design your Android app to ensure its functionality based on an assumed set of hardware.
+An instance of this is traceable, which is there in all first-generation devices.
+Now, these are optional, and developers have to rethink keeping this app requirement in mind.